OffcierCia/Crypto-OpSec-SelfGuard-RoadMap/README.md

 - [On Operational Security in Web3](https://0xrusowsky.substack.com/p/on-operational-security)
 - [AnonPlanet](https://anonymousplanet.org/links.html)

 Let’s say we deal with a [Duress](https://play.google.com/store/apps/details?id=me.lucky.duress) tool.
 As such, it can be used wrong (e.g. weak password), or used to do bad things (e.g., exfiltrate intellectual property).
 On the opposite, we can just use [Steganography](https://officercia.mirror.xyz/8ecJG-s_5E6J1t-h8gUNGqV3hbX8If-E5NnrFrOJHUA) and a small paper, without even touching the computer.
-Both attitudes has the right to exist, in my honest opinion!
+Both attitudes have the right to exist, in my honest opinion!
 All of the above refers to the criticism of tools as such and their role in OpSec.

 > I highly recommend to purchase a hardware wallet directly from the manufacturer's website rather than online retailers like Amazon/eBay.
 It is also advised to use an alternative email address or a virtual office to protect your personal information in case of a data leak.
 I also don’t like trusting hardware.
 Therefore, we all should have physical ciphers!
 Once again, study Steganography!